 He is the Founder and Editor-in-Chief of Music Diplomacy – Stories from the World, the first blog community dedicated to collecting the most inspiring stories on music diplomacy from all over the world.

-He serves as Expert of the Education and Culture Executive Agency of the European Commission (EACEA), Member of the Advisory Council of the European Union Youth Orchestra (EUYO), Advisor and Chairperson of the Music Commission Education Committee of the Ministry of Culture of the Kingdom of Saudi Arabia, Cultural and Music Diplomacy Officer for the Permanent Secretariat of the World Summit of Nobel Peace Laureates, Cultural Advisor to Coldplay, the multi Grammy award-winning British band and Advisory Board Member of INTERSOS, the largest Italian NGO on the frontline of global emergencies in 19 countries around the world.
+He serves as Expert of the Education and Culture Executive Agency of the European Commission (EACEA), Member of the Advisory Council of the European Union Youth Orchestra (EUYO), Cultural and Music Diplomacy Officer for the Permanent Secretariat of the World Summit of Nobel Peace Laureates, Cultural Advisor to Coldplay, the multi Grammy award-winning British band and Advisory Board Member of INTERSOS, the largest Italian NGO on the frontline of global emergencies in 19 countries around the world.

 Top-level roles in the public and private sector have rounded out his cultural relations and senior arts administrator expertise, allowing collaboration with global leaders in performing arts management.